TheSaifAhmed/Medical-Insurance-cost-Prediction/README.md

 ## Dataset
 The dataset used in this project includes information on different individuals' medical costs along with their demographic and lifestyle information.
 The key features in the dataset are:
-Age
-Gender
-BMI (Body Mass Index)
+Age, Gender, BMI (Body Mass Index), Number of children, Smoking status, Region.
-Number of children
-Smoking status
-Region
 Insurance charges (target variable)

 ## Project Steps
 ### 1. Data Preprocessing